brtlvrs/pwcli/readme.md

 pwcli is short for powerCLI.
 It is a docker image based on microsoft/powershell pre-loaded with VMWare PowerCLI, PowerVRA and PowerNSX.
 The install.sh script runs docker build and copies the pwsh script from the scripts folder into /usr/local/bin

+The base image is the powercli image from VMware.

 ## Usage

 When installed you can call powershell by ```pwsh```.